 The George was a unique development of the Kawanishi N1K1 Kyōfū (“Strong wind“, Allied Code Name: Rex) floatplane fighter of the Imperial Japanese Navy which also entered service in 1943 (normally land based fighters were turned into floatplane fighters, not the other way round!
-97 were produced between 1942-1944).
+97 were produced between 1942-1944 – 8 prototypes and 89 production aircraft).
 The Rex was a good aircraft in its class, designed to operate from islands where no suitable air bases could be found to support forward troop movements.
 It was a good idea when Japan was on the offensive but by 1943 they were slowly retreating and needed to focus on air defence.
 Obvious speed and handling improvements could be made by removing the floats, modifying the airframe to suit, adding a new 18 cylinder Nakajima NK9H Homare 1,850hp radial engine and new undercarriage and the concept for the land based George was born!
 The first N1K1-J Shiden prototype flew in 1942 but it wasn’t as easy as just converting the floatplane to a land plane as production was delayed with new engine and undercarriage development issues.

 The improved N1K2-J Shiden Kai (Modified) first flew in December 1943.
 It was redesigned with low wings, revised engine cowling, modified shorter and less troublesome landing gear, new fuselage and tail.
 A new Nakajima NK9H Homare 21 radial engine was installed and armament consisted of 4 x 20mm Type 99 wing mounted cannons.